openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide/genai-use-cases.rst

 Using GenAI with Vision Language Models
 #######################################

+OpenVINO GenAI introduces the ``openvino_genai.VLMPipeline`` pipeline for inference of multimodal text-generation Vision Language Models (VLMs).
-With a text prompt and image as input, VLMPipeline can generate text using models such as LLava or MiniCPM-V. A chat scenario is presented in the samples below:
+With a text prompt and an image as input, VLMPipeline can generate text using models such as LLava or MiniCPM-V. See the chat scenario presented in the samples below:

 .. tab-set::